S-Spence/S-Spence.github.io/README.md

 Next, I developed middleware to update, delete, create, and search for rescue animals using Node.JS and Express.
 I structured the project into frontend and backend folders to manage the development server, middleware, and user interface.
 I used Jest and Mongo Memory Server for endpoint testing.
 I had no experience with Node or Express before working on these enhancements.
 I learned that Node is a powerful development tool that can guide many personal and professional projects in the future.
 I also gained experience with testing frameworks for full-stack development.
+The image below demonstrates test execution.

 <h4 align="center"><img src="./assets/Tests.png" alt="backend tests" height="300" width="500"></h4>